okx/okexchain-docs/docs/delegators/delegators-overview.md

 The best staking management strategy consists in increasing the level of staking rights   once a week to ensure that the staking powers held are always up to date.

 ## Punishment
-OKExChain has an automatic penalty mechanism on-chain, that is currently implemented for two types of behavior:
+OEC has an automatic penalty mechanism on-chain, that is currently implemented for two types of behavior:
 * When the block node is used as a validator, the block is not signed.
    - In the current testnet, when a total of 9500 block signatures are accumulated, an automatic penalty will be executed.
    - Penalty: Jail validator 600s.